 Commenced regular SCD class teaching in Darwin primary and secondary schools (voluntary term-long programs) in 1990.

-On passing RSCDS Teachers Certificate, became second active Branch teacher in 1993, with responsibility for the regular weekly General class ever since.
+On passing her RSCDS Teachers Certificate (the first ever Pacific Islander to do so), became the second active Branch teacher in 1993, with responsibility for the regular weekly General class ever since.

 By invitation, has taught SCD interstate and was the Ladies Step class teacher at NZ Summer school; and has danced in the St Andrews Ladies Step Dance demonstration team.